openforis/sepal-doc/docs/source/modules/dwn/gwb.rst

 The application is structured as follows:

-On the left side you will find a navigation drawer that you can open and close using the :btn:`<fa-solid fa-ellipsis-vertical>` (upper-left side of the window).
+On the left, there is a navigation drawer that you can open and close using the :btn:`<fa-solid fa-ellipsis-vertical>` (upper-left side of the window).

 .. tip::

     On small devices such as tablets or phones, the navigation drawer will be hidden by default.
-Select the :btn:`<fa-solid fa-ellipsis-vertical>` (upper-left side of the window) to display the full extent of the app.
+Select the :btn:`<fa-solid fa-ellipsis-vertical>` (upper-left side) to display the full extent of the app.

     .. thumbnail:: https://raw.githubusercontent.com/12rambau/gwb/master/doc/img/small_device_without_menu.png
         :title: Small screen without drawer